misrab/SG_DAT2/week1/lab/02_command_line.md

 * Rename `plot1.png` as `scatterplot.png`, and rename `plot2.png` as `histogram.png`.
 * Create a subdirectory called `viz`, and then move `scatterplot.png` and `histogram.png` to `viz`.
 * Delete `other.csv` from the `data` subdirectory.
 * Navigate back to `project`, and then print out (with a single command) all of its files, subdirectories, and the contents of those subdirectories.
-The output should look similar to [this image](../other/02_exercise_output.png).
-* Viewing this [collapsible tree diagram](../other/02_file_tree.png) may help you to visualize the directory structure that we have created.

 ### Intermediate commands